open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

     return str(do_roll())

 def do_roll():
-    # This creates a new trace that's the child of the current one
+    # This creates a new span that's the child of the current one
     with tracer.start_as_current_span("do_roll") as rollspan:
         res = randint(1, 6)
         rollspan.set_attribute("roll.value", res)